 To ensure prudent capital management with a high degree of flexibility in light of the Estonia matter, the general meeting adopted the proposal for an initial dividend payment of DKK 2 per share that was paid out in March 2022.
 The remaining DKK 5.5 per share was intended to be paid out in three tranches following the publication of the interim reports in 2022, subject to a decision by the Board of Directors.
 On 28 April 2022, the Board of Directors decided that Danske Bank would not pay out dividends in connection with the interim report for the first quarter of 2022 as Danske Bank had entered into initial discussions with U.S. and Danish authorities on the resolution of the Estonia matter.
-No dividends were paid out in connection with the interim report for the second quarter of 2022 as the discussions with authorities were still ongoing.
-In light of the additional provision for the Estonia matter made in the third quarter of 2022, the Board of Directors has decided to cancel the remaining dividend for 2021.
+No dividends were paid out in connection with the interim report for the additional provision for the Estonia matter made in the third quarter of 2022, the Board of Directors has decided to cancel the remaining dividend for 2021.